The benefits of HIV treatment: undetectable means you do not pass on the virus

 Preventing blood-borne viruses in prison settings: ECDC and EMCDDA Guidance

 In their joint public health guidance published today at AIDS 2018, ECDC and the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) outline evidence-based and effective measures to help prevent and control the transmission of blood-borne viruses in prison settings.

-Public health guidance on active case finding of communicable diseases in prison settings
+Public health guidance on prevention and control of blood-borne viruses in prison settings

 This document provides EU/EEA Member States with evidence-based scientific advice on available options, when planning and implementing prevention and control interventions for blood-borne viruses in prison settings.

 Lymphogranuloma venereum - Annual Epidemiological Report for 2016

 Lymphogranuloma venereum (LGV) is a systemic STI caused by Chlamydia trachomatis serovars L1, L2, or L3.
 In 2016, 2 043 cases of LGV were reported in 22 countries.

 Hepatitis B - Annual Epidemiological Report for 2016